+User Read-Only

-User Read-Only Role1 None
+Role1 None

 Role2 Read/Write

-If the user was assigned to both Role1 and Role2, then the user would have Read/Write access to that report folder, because that is the most permissive set of rights available to the user.
+If the user is assigned to both Role1 and Role2, then the user has Read/Write access to that report folder, because that is the most permissive set of rights available to the user.

-Each tab has an Effective Permissions area where you can view the rights that the user will be granted after taking into account role inheritance, administrator status, and folder inheritance (where applicable).
+Each tab has an Effective Permissions section where you can view the rights that the user will be granted after taking into account role inheritance, administrator status, and folder inheritance (where applicable).